Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 Steps for Performing a Functional Behavior Assessment

 If you want to systematically collect data for a functional analysis, it should be done in a methodical, systematic matter.
 This will help you collect data in an organized manner so you can better analyze your findings and come up with the most appropriate behavior-modification plan.

 - Collect the dog's history along with important details such as the dog's medical history, health and nutrition.

 - Identify exactly which triggers and situations cause the behavior to take place and on what occasions the behavior doesn't take place.
 In what context does the unwanted behavior take place?
-What's the motivation? would the behavior take place if such stimuli were not present?
+What's the possible motivation? would the behavior take place if such stimuli were not present?
 What is the function of the behavior?
 What consequence maintains it?
 Would the consequence take place if the behavior were not present?

-- What's the role of the dog's temperament?
+- What's the role of the dog's temperament and breed?
 Does the dog appear to be genetically predisposed to behave in a certain way?
 Is the breed predisposed to certain behaviors?